 Many initially think of SD-WAN as an example of network innovation applied to the cloud, and they’re right.
-SD-WAN is one of the biggest innovations to hit the networking market in quite a while.
+SD-WAN moved the networking market forward in valuable ways.
 But it’s target market doesn’t span the entire spectrum of cloud networking use cases.

 SD-WAN is designed and priced to displace MPLS.
 And why shouldn’t it?
 MPLS is almost universally unloved these days.
 Expenses, performance, and long lead times are just a few of the reasons to want to replace MPLS connections.